rust-lang/rfcs/text/0000-target-tier-policy.md

 - Any new tier 2 target requires compiler team approval based on these requirements.
-- In addition, the infrastructure team must approve the integration of the target into CI, and the tier 2 CI-related requirements.
+- In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 2 CI-related requirements.
 This review and approval will typically take place in the PR adding the target to CI.
 - A tier 2 target must have value to people other than its maintainers.
 - Any new tier 2 target must have a designated team of developers (the "target development team" or "target maintainers") on call to consult on